-So, the Sixth Amendment and Article First, § 8 require defense counsel “to investigate all surrounding circumstances of the case and to explore all avenues that may potentially lead to facts relevant to the defense of the case.”
+The Sixth Amendment and Article First, § 8 require defense counsel, “to investigate all surrounding circumstances of the case and to explore all avenues that may potentially lead to facts relevant to the defense of the case.”
 Williams v.
 Commissioner, 100 Conn.
 App.
 94, 102, cert. denied, 282 Conn.
 914 (2007).
-In addition, they “impose on counsel a duty to investigate, because…effective assistance must be based on professional decisions and informed legal choices can be made only after investigation of options.”
+In addition, they, “impose on counsel a duty to investigate, because…effective assistance must be based on professional decisions and informed legal choices can be made only after investigation of options.”
 Strickland v.
 Washington, 466 U.S. 668, 680 (1984)(summarizing the holding of the Fifth Circuit); see also Siemon v.
 Stoughton, 184 Conn.
-547, 554 (1981)(Article First, § 8 guarantees effective assistance of counsel); Id. at 557 (“Counsel must make his decisions on an informed basis.”).
+547, 554 (1981)(Article First, § 8 guarantees effective assistance of counsel); Id. at 557 (“Counsel must make his decisions on an informed basis”).

 Rules of Professional Conduct

-So, an “inadequate pretrial investigation is sufficient to constitute ineffective assistance of counsel.”
+An, “inadequate pretrial investigation is sufficient to constitute ineffective assistance of counsel.”
 Siemon, 184 Conn. at 556.
-And the “failure to conduct an adequate investigation is not a matter of trial tactics.”
+And the, “failure to conduct an adequate investigation is not a matter of trial tactics.”
 Also see, Id. at 557.
 In addition, the latter principle was reaffirmed in Ostolaza v.
 Warden, 26 Conn.
 App.
 758, 765, cert. denied, 222 Conn.
 906 (1992)(“[t]he failure to conduct an adequate investigation cannot be excused in the penumbra of trial tactics”).